lazyCode-404/BwalyaNonde/README.md

 - 🌱 I’m currently learning ...
 JavaScript
 - 👯 I’m looking to collaborate on ... any small projects
 - 🤔 I’m looking for help with ... how to excel in my software development journey
+- I am available for hire and open to new opportunities.😊
 - 💬 Ask me about ...
 HTML, CSS and JavaScript
 - 📫 How to reach me: ... https://www.linkedin.com/in/bwalya-nonde-5865601a9/
 - ⚡ Fun fact: ...
 I love making networks.